openstack-archive/tricircle/doc/source/networking-terms.rst

        neutron --os-region-name=CentralRegion router-create --availability-zone-hint RegionOne --availability-zone-hint RegionTwo R3

-It's also important to understand that cross OpenStack L2 network, local router and non-local router can be created for different north-south/east-west networking purpose.
+It's also important to understand that cross Neutron L2 network, local router and non-local router can be created for different north-south/east-west networking purpose.

 North-South and East-West Networking
-  - Instances in different OpenStack clouds can be attached to a cross OpenStack L2 network directly, so that they can communicate with each other no matter in which OpenStack cloud.
+  - Instances in different OpenStack clouds can be attached to a cross Neutron L2 network directly, so that they can communicate with each other no matter in which OpenStack cloud.
   - If L3 networking across OpenStack clouds is preferred, local network attached to non-local router can be created for instances to attach.
   - Local router can be set gateway with external networks to support north-south traffic handled locally.
-  - Non-local router can work only for cross OpenStack east-west networking purpose if no external network is set to the router.
+  - Non-local router can work only for cross Neutron east-west networking purpose if no external network is set to the router.
   - Non-local router can serve as the centralized north-south traffic gateway if external network is attached to the router, and support east-west